Home » About the Editor: Shane McAllister—World Traveler and Purveyor of Los Angeles Custom Wine Cellars

 Wine Cellar Construction – My New Found Love

 Wine Lovers Should Contact Los Angeles Custom Wine CellarsDuring this time I began taking classes on construction management.
 I also began discussing with my father the idea of building wine cellars.
-He told me that wine cellars, wine rooms, and displays were a real niche market that required specialized understanding of refrigeration, cabinetry, and ironwork, and that it could be quite lucrative.
+He told me that wine cellars, wine rooms, and displays were a real niche market that required a specialized understanding of refrigeration, cabinetry, and ironwork and that it could be quite lucrative.
 Together we began building wine cellars and the rest is history.
-I was able to combine my love of wine culture and my new found love of construction design and management.
+I was able to combine my love of wine culture and my newfound love of construction design and management.

 One of the side benefits of running a successful business has been having the means and the opportunity to travel all over the world, feeding my hunger for wine.
 I’ve visited the classic wineries of France.
 I’ve had many, many opportunities to visit our own world-renowned California wine country.
 And I’ve witnessed how great wine is springing up all over the world, giving me the excuse to make multiple important “business” trips.